 The Nevada Promise Scholarship is a unique scholarship, established by the Nevada Legislature, for Nevada high school graduates to attend community college.

-If you are graduating from high school soon, make sure to apply during the application period (August through October), and keep current on the ongoing application steps.
+If you are part of the graduating class of 2020, make sure to apply during the application period (August through October), and keep current on the ongoing application steps.

 2019–2020 Student Eligibility

-To qualify, students must either be a continuing Nevada Promise Scholarship recipient from the classes of 2018 or 2019, or a new class of 2020 high school graduate.
+To qualify, students must either be a continuing Nevada Promise Scholarship recipient beginning with the class of 2017 or a high school graduate from the class of 2020.

 In addition, students must: